wordswords/dotfiles/README.md

 created by the original program, and there is a flag that will strace a particular PID, so it will attach itself to an already running program.

+## Regular Expressions

+Lots of languages support regular expressions, but if you want to do complex things on the command line with regex, then just reach for Perl.
+Even the latest modern sed doesn't support all of the Regex spec that Perl does.

+1. Find, exec and regex is a common thing I end up doing.
+This is how to do it in
+Perl: `find . -name '*.html' -exec perl -i -pe "s/jpg\?/jpg/g"`
+2. Test 1 - BEFORE you do the above, always use an online regex checker such as:
+(https://regexr.com/)[https://regexr.com/] which is very good for perl.
+3. Test 2 - It is also worth echoing/catting data to the perl pipe with a regex so that you can test things a second time before running a potentially dangerous regex query.
+`echo 'bla.jpg?asdfasdf=asdfasdf' | perl -pe 's/(?<=[?&;]).*//g'`, just take the -i off the line for a dry run, and to pick up input from the pipe instead of editing a file.
+4. Remember to backup the files before running 1 too. `cp -r ./dir ./.bak.dir` can save hours.

 ## Docker/Docker Compose stuff I forget

 1. `docker system prune -a` - remove all unused Docker container images.